 The Deadly 'Kissing Disease'

-According to the CDC, symptoms of bacterial meningitis can occur suddenly after exposure or take up to a week to appear.
+According to the CDC, can occur suddenly after exposure or take up to a week to appear.
 They include fever, stiff neck, confusion, and headaches.
 If not treated immediately, meningitis infections lead to inflammation that can cause brain damage, hearing loss, coma, and even death.

 The New York City Health Department told Healthline that it immediately began to investigate the meningitis cases that arose among gay men earlier this month.
 The cases were limited to one social network in Brooklyn.

 “We are working with cases to identify unvaccinated people,” the health department said in a statement.

 The health department has launched an online media campaign using so-called “hook-up” apps popular with gay men looking to meet.
 They also distributed vaccinations and educational materials at events popular with gay men around Brooklyn last week.

 Do All Gay Men Need to Be Vaccinated?

 The New York City Health Department is urging all men at risk to get vaccinated for IMD.

 “This includes all HIV-positive men who have sex with women as well as men, regardless of HIV status, who regularly have intimate contact with other men through a website, digital application (app) or at a bar or party,” the department said in a statement to Healthline.
 “Vaccines are available at major chain pharmacies, including Walgreens and Duane Reade, at Department of Health and Mental Hygiene STD and immunization clinics, and most HIV care providers.”

 The as being at risk for IMD and in need of a vaccine.
 It does say that anyone who might have been exposed to meningitis during an outbreak should get vaccinated.